Old-Farmer/im-autoswitch.nvim/README.md

   macos_sync_enter = true, -- workaround for macos users if async switching leads to a strange behavior,
                            -- i.e. typing while switching im asynchronously and then the im loses effect.
-                           -- can be disabled if you don't meet this problem }
+                           -- can be disabled if you don't meet this problem check_wsl = false, -- will check wsl if set true.
+If the neovim instance is in wsl environment, this plugin will choose windows cmds
+}
 ```